GobySoft/goby3/src/doc/markdown/doc505_goby_liaison.md

 }
 ```

 The usual parsed configuration file / command line parameters are available in `cfg`.
 You can extend the `goby::apps::zeromq::protobuf::LiaisonConfig` message (goby/zeromq/protobuf/liaison_config.proto) to allow your application to have specialized configuration.
 If you wish to use a public extension, create an Issue on Github and we will assign one.
-For private projects, simply pick any extension values in the range 10000-11000.
+For private projects, simply choose any extension values in the range 10000-11000.

 Finally to load your plugin, you need to define the environmental variable `GOBY_LIAISON_PLUGINS` with a comma, semicolon or colon delimited set of path(s) to shared libraries for `goby_liaison` to load.
 These shared libraries must be fully qualified paths or on the `ld` load path (e.g., using `LD_LIBRARY_PATH`).